mohan-chinnappan-n/sfdc-saml2-oauth2/README.md

 3. In the API (Enable OAuth Settings) Section click the Enable OAuth Settings checkbox.

-4. Enter an arbitrary Callback URL
+4. Enter the Callback URL

 5. For Selected OAuth Scopes, add Perform requests on your behalf at any time (refresh_token), and add other OAuth scopes, as required.
 It is required to add at least one additional OAuth scope.